 As a customer of Inland Revenue you may have legal obligations to provide information to us.
-You can provide us with certain information through:

 - myIR Secure Online Services (myIR)

-- your third party service provider that may connect to your myIR account.
+- Your third party service provider that may connect to your myIR account.

-- Upload requested document service and entering the relevant response code, if you have been issued one.
+- upload requested document service and entering the relevant response code, if you have been issued one.

 Unless specifically agreed with you, we do not consent to: